Solar-pumped Radiation-balanced Laser: Introduction

 In Yb:YAG thin-disk lasers, the active medium is water-cooled through one of its flat faces.
 The high surface-to-volume ratio enables efficient heat removal into the heat sink, resulting in a nearly uniform transverse temperature gradient within the homogeneously pumped central region of the disk.
 This minimizes stress-induced birefringence, thermal lensing, and aspherical aberrations, thereby preserving diffraction-limited beam quality.
 The cooled crystal face is often coated to function as a folding mirror or the end mirror of the resonator.
 To overcome the reduced pump absorption inherent to the thin gain medium, a multi-pass pumping scheme is employed in which multiple parabolic mirrors redirect pump light through the medium several times.
 The arrangement of parabolic mirrors determines the number of passes, which in turn directly affects both pump absorption efficiency and the resulting beam quality \cite{4244423}.

-Moreover, \YbIII\ ions are well suited for radiation-balanced lasing, as they possess only one excited manifold and exhibit no excited-state absorption, avoiding heat generation from multi-phonon decay \cite{nemova2021radiation}.
+Moreover, \YbIII\ ions are well suited for radiation-balanced lasing \cite{nemova2021radiation}.
 In radiation-balanced lasers (RBL), the pump wavelength is red-shifted relative to the mean fluorescence wavelength of the gain medium, enabling anti-Stokes fluorescence cooling \cite{5440021}.
-In this process, energy in the form of phonons is transferred from the host material to the emitting ions, maintaining thermal equilibrium and cooling the gain medium.
+In this process, energy in the form of phonons is transferred from the host material to the emitting ions, maintaining thermal equilibrium or cooling the gain medium.
 Under RBL conditions, the spontaneous fluorescence rate is comparable to the stimulated emission rate.
-This enables heat and entropy produced by optical pumping, due to quantum defects and other nonradiative processes, to be dissipated via anti-Stokes fluorescence, reducing excess heat below the quantum defect limit \cite{737628, 1035981, bowman1999lasers, mungan2003thermodynamics}.
+This enables heat and entropy produced by optical pumping, arising from quantum defects and other nonradiative processes, to be dissipated via anti-Stokes fluorescence, thereby reducing excess heat below the quantum defect limit \cite{737628, 1035981, bowman1999lasers, mungan2003thermodynamics}.

 Radiation cooling has been demonstrated in Yb:YAG slab lasers \cite{Lei2023, epstein2009, Nemova2021} and thin-disk lasers \cite{nemova2014thin, yang2019radiation, 8883199} by pumping the gain medium with a narrowband laser under RBL conditions \cite{epstein2009optical}.
 Recent studies further suggest that optical cooling can also be achieved using incoherent illumination, such as light-emitting diodes or spectrally filtered sunlight, with efficiencies comparable to those obtained with coherent, laser-based pumping \cite{ghonge2024photoluminescent}.